 Pursuing an internship or temp job is a great way to gain experience in your chosen field while padding your resume.
 This step is most easily accomplished while pursuing your education, as many colleges that offer accounting programs also have resources you can take advantage of to pursue these opportunities.
 Job boards and job fairs can often be found on campus; to find more information on when are where these will occur on your campus, you can usually find out from your professors or school administration.
 Many of these resources are even available to non-students, so visiting your local university is recommended even for those who have finished school.

 Nowadays, internships are one of the best methods to obtain a full-time offer from a company.
 Many college programs in business, finance, or accounting will have internship programs, and may go so far as to require that students pursue an internship in their chosen field as credit towards their degrees.
-If you’re interested in working for one of the Big 4 accounting firms and earning one of their coveted salaries, chances are your school or one close to you has relationships built with them.
+If you?re interested in working for one of the Big 4 accounting firms, chances are your school or one close to you has relationships built with them.
 Recruiting for these larger accounting firms usually starts in junior year of your undergrad, as interns take positions in the summer afterward.

 Temporary or part-time jobs are best suited for individuals who need some flexibility in their work schedule.
 This is what makes it appealing to students, as they can gain experience in their chosen field while still having time to pursue their education.
 Going to a temp agency and talking with an agent is a terrific way to find temp work, as the agent can connect you with potential employers.